 • The duty holder:

 The duty holder has the right to expect that their property is designed, built, and maintained in a way that is safe.
-Persons who need to access and maintain parts of the property need to have confidence and trust in the providers responsible for manufacturing, specifying designing, installing and inspecting the access equipment and that safety is a priority.
+Persons who need to access and maintain parts of the property need to have confidence and trust in the providers responsible for manufacturing/fabricating, specifying, designing, installing, inspecting and training the access equipment and that safety is a priority.

 • Competence:

 Competence of all who provide services and products throughout the life of a building is key to achieving this outcome.
-This British Standard formulates minimum bench marking for duty holders and other interested parties to establish the capability and competence of those manufacturing, designing, installing and inspecting Personal Fall Protection Systems (PFPS).
+This British Standard formulates minimum bench marking for duty holders to establish providers capability and competence.

 • Behaviours: